flyteorg/flyte/rsts/deployment/configuration/auth_setup.rst

 There are, in turn, two options for this resource:

  * **Internal authorization server**: It comes pre-installed with Flyte and is enabled by default.
-It is a suitable choice for quick start and testing purposes, but it is not recommended for production environments.
+It is a suitable choice for quick start and testing purposes, but **not recommended for production environments**.
 This is due to its inability to assign scopes to groups or specific users within the organization, lack of custom scopes, absence of rule enforcement for authorization, token expiration policies, and other essential features needed to secure critical infrastructure.
- * **External (custom) authorization server**: This is the recommended option for production and is fulfilled completely by one of the supported IdPs.
-    With an external auth server, organizations retain control over defining policies, mapping scopes to users or groups and, in general, keeping the auth configuration separate of the resource it's meant to protect.
+ * **External (custom) authorization server**: This is recommended for production and is fulfilled completely by one of the supported IdPs.
+With an external auth server, organizations retain control over policy definitions, users and groups configuration, token expiration policies and other advanced security controls.
+In general, keeping the authorization server separate from the resource server is considered a good practice.

 .. note::